arcifius/gameserver/README.md

-# gameserver
+# Game Server
-A simple game server powered by Elixir
+A simple game server powered by Elixir.
+This is a work in progress.